 Summer holidays (夏休み | natsu yasumi)

 Winter break (冬休み | fuyu yasumi)

-*Event timings vary by kindergarten ao be sure to confirm with your child’s school
+*Event timings vary by kindergarten so be sure to confirm with your child’s school

 **Sports Day may be held in spring or fall

-Depending on the type of kindergarten (private or public) your child’s kindergarten uniform may simple or elaborate or no uniform at all.
+Depending on the type of kindergarten (private or public) your child’s kindergarten uniform may be simple or elaborate or no uniform at all.